 Buy an Unlocked Mobile Phone

-This is a good option if you want to buy a specific phone, but you don’t want to be forced into a specific plan or carrier.
+This is a good option if you want to buy a specific phone but don’t want to be forced into a specific plan or carrier.

 What’s an Unlocked Phone?

 An unlocked phone is a phone that is not pre-locked into a specific carrier’s signals.
 You can keep the same phone but move that phone to different carriers or networks.
 Typically, all this requires is for you to switch out the phone’s SIM card.

 Benefits of Unlocked Cell Phones

 Choices abound!
 You can choose your phone, where to buy it, which carrier to sign up with and what plan you’ll use.